Readers of this e-zine know that I’m a collector of stories about the occult. I recently added another item to my collection:

 The PizzaGate story was promoted by, among others, Michael Flynn, Jr., son of General Flynn, Trump’s National Security Advisor.
 Even after the gunfire, the younger Flynn tweeted, “Until #Pizzagate proven to be false, it’ll remain a story.”3 According to this logic, Hillary Clinton must prove that she didn’t murder and chop up children, and until she proves that, “it’ll remain a story.”

 The phrase “fake news” implies that there’s “real news.”
-But there isn’t a clear line between fake news and real news.
+But there isn’t a clear line between fake news and real news, just as there isn’t a clear line between science and “pseudo-science.”
 Truth is often stranger than fiction, theories that seem wild are sometimes true, widely-accepted truths are sometimes false.
 There’s no sure criterion of truth; even when all the experts, and all the elite universities, agree that something is true, it may not be true (an example is the Stratford Theory).
 The Establishment is often unable to detect a falsehood beneath an appearance of respectability, and is often unable to appreciate an original idea, a revolutionary theory.
 So each of us must grope toward the light by ourselves.

 Perhaps one of the most reliable guides to truth is ipse dixit (he said it himself).
 When the disciples of Pythagoras wanted to prove something, they would say ipse dixit, meaning “Pythagoras said it himself.”
 In other words, they appealed to authority, and Pythagoras was their authority.
 Authority is one of the best guides to truth.
 Academia has no use for authority; in fact, academia would say that intellectual life begins when we reject authority, and resolve to follow evidence.

 But what topics are worth investigating, and what evidence is reliable?
 We have no choice but to listen to people we respect, listen to people with a high reputation, listen to authority.
-Ultimately, much depends on reputation and authority.4 In the last issue, I quoted Edmund Burke, and I said that the only authority a writer has comes from (in Burke’s words) “an opinion that he speaks the language of truth and sincerity.”
-(I’m quoting an authority to buttress my argument for authority.)
+As Tocqueville said, “If man had to prove for himself all the truths of which he makes use every day, he would never come to an end of it....
+Authority is always bound to play a part in intellectual and moral life.”
+(I’m quoting an authority to buttress my argument for authority.)4

 |1.|| Wikipedia back|